 We do not have separate admission "quotas" for foreign and domestic students.
 We will choose the best qualified applicants, whether foreign or domestic, from the applicant pool for each admission round.

-The application form is submitted electronically to the KSU Graduate School (see link below).
-All other supporting materials shoud be sent to:
+The application form is submitted electronically via the KSU Graduate School

 The following materials are required for a completed application: